William Gardner (former slave)

 Named Billey, Gardner was with Madison from 1780 to 1783 in Philadelphia for the Continental Congress.
 Madison considered selling Gardner to buy philosophy books in 1782, the same year that Gardner attempted to run away.
-As Gardner had previously attempted to runaway, opposed returning to Montpelier, had been actively exposed to ideas about liberty and populations of free black people, and whose servitude was legally questionable, Madison opted to sell Gardner into indentured servitude for a seven-year term.
+As Gardner had previously tried to get away, opposed returning to Montpelier, had been actively exposed to ideas about liberty and populations of free black people, and whose servitude was legally questionable, Madison opted to sell Gardner into indentured servitude for a seven-year term.

-Upon the end of his term, Gardner became a merchant's agent who worked for notable American colonial figures including Madison and Thomas Jefferson.
+Upon the end of his term, Gardner became a merchant's agent who worked for notable American colonial figures, including Madison and Thomas Jefferson.
 As a free man, Gardner married Henrietta and started a family.
 His wife worked as a launderer.

 Gardner's route to freedom highlighted a problem among American Revolutionary War supporters.
-It demonstrated a fear of slave and Native American uprisings, and mass attempts at running away, as a result of the colonies' rebellion from Great Britain, which was based on a philosophy that men who are not represented in their own governance are no better than slaves (No taxation without representation).
+It demonstrated a fear of enslaved and Native American uprisings and mass attempts at running away as a result of the colonies' rebellion from Great Britain, which was based on a philosophy that men who are not represented in their governance are enslaved (No taxation without representation).

 Early life

-Gardner was born in 1759 in Montpelier, Virginia as a slave owned by the family of James Madison, who was an 8-year-old at the time.
+Gardner was born in 1759 in Montpelier, Virginia, enslaved by the family of James Madison, who was an 8-year-old at the time.
 He was called Billey.
-His father might have been a slave named Tony.
+His father might have been an enslaved man named Tony.
 James Madison Sr. gave Gardner to Madison, and Gardner became a constant companion to Madison in his youth.
 When Madison went to Princeton University, Gardner was left behind and another slave, Sawney, accompanied him instead.

 Legal status of Gardner's slave status

-The legislature of Pennsylvania passed a slavery abolition law, the first law of its kind in the Western Hemisphere, in 1777.
-The law said that after March 1, 1780, any child born to a slave woman would be considered free after twenty-eight years of being a slave.
-The law also banned the sale of slaves in Pennsylvania.
+In 1777, the Pennsylvania General Assembly passed An Act for the Gradual Abolition of Slavery, the first law of its kind in the Western Hemisphere.
+The law provided that after March 1, 1780, any child born to an enslaved woman would be considered free after twenty-eight years of enslavement.
+The law also banned the sale of enslaved people in Pennsylvania.
 People could only be sold for set terms of no longer than seven years.
-Two years later, in 1780, Virginia's legislature also passed a law related to slave freedom.
-For the first time, Virginian slave owners were allowed to emancipate their slaves.
+Two years later, in 1780, Virginia's legislature also passed a law to allow Virginian enslavers to emancipate the people they enslaved.

 Continental Congress

-Gardner traveled with James Madison to Philadelphia in 1780, where Madison was serving in the Continental Congress.
-Madison was short on cash in 1782, but wanted to acquire philosophy books, including Thomas Hobbes's Leviathan.
-In trying to acquire these books, he considered selling Gardner in order to pay for them.
-Laws in Pennsylvania would have made this impossible.
-That year, Gardner also attempted to runaway but was subsequently captured.
+Gardner traveled with James Madison to Philadelphia in 1780, where Madison was serving in the Second Continental Congress.
+Madison was short on cash in 1782 but wanted to acquire philosophy books, including Thomas Hobbes's Leviathan.
+In trying to acquire these books, he considered selling Gardner to pay for them.
+Pennsylvania laws prohibited this.
+That year, Gardner also attempted to escape his enslavement but was recaptured.